I’m not very gentle with my gear. Most stuff never last very long.

 Almost a draw but Randolph is a slight winner due to the better designed nose pads and temples.

 In the last battle between Randolph Engineering vs American Optical I will talk about the price.
-This is the only real disadvantage of Randolph because they are a bit more expensive than American Optical.
+This is the only disadvantage of Randolph because they are more expensive than American Optical.

 American Optical is the winner in the price category.

 The battle of Randolph Engineering vs American Optical is over.
 For me Randolph Engineering Aviators is the clear winner.
 Of all the sunglasses I have owned they look the most stylish, are most comfortable and are of the highest quality.
 They almost seem indestructible.
 In addition they have an outstanding lifetime warranty that few can match.
-The only negative is the slightly higher price but I have no issue paying a bit more for gear that will last many years.
+The only negative is the higher price but I have no issue paying more for gear that will last many years.

 American Optical Original Pilots are also a great pair of glasses.
 They could be an option for those who don’t like spending too much on sunglasses.

 If you want to try my Randolph Engineering Aviators you can buy them here.